Qkrisi/ktanecord/README.md

 To run the server, run the following command: `python ./stats_server/__main__.py`

 To send scores to the server, use [this](https://github.com/Qkrisi/tp-score-saver) mod.
-(Keep in mind, it only works on Windows for now; more about it in the readme of its repo)
+(More about it in the readme of its repo)

 ## Contributions